kinoko8587/shortURL/readme.md

 - the token bucket is a list of tokens
 - each token is a timestamp

+#### testing
+- use curl to test the API
+- use docker compose to run the service and test the API
+- With a for loop to simulate spam, should return 429 `` for i in {1..20}; do curl -s -o /dev/null -w "%{http_code}\n" -H "X-User-ID: test-user" http://localhost:8080/ping done
+``
+- with Different IPs / Users
+``
+curl -H "X-User-ID: user1" http://localhost:8080/ping
+curl -H "X-User-ID: user2" http://localhost:8080/ping
+``

 ### database
 - use postgres